KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

     };
     ```

-The important syntax elements for understanding this dictionary file are as follows:
+In this example:

-- Each `Dictionary` corresponds to a user-defined data structure (i.e. Customer, Address, Services) which can be considered as a data type.
+- Each `Dictionary` corresponds to a user-defined data structure (`Customer`, `Address`, `Services`), effectively serving as a data type;
-- The categorical variable `customer_id` takes on the role of a key identifying both the statistical units in the main table (i.e. customers) and the records in the secondary tables associated with each statistical unit (i.e. a customer's services and address).
+- The categorical variable `customer_id` acts as the key, uniquely identifying the statistical units in the main table (i.e., `Customer`) and linking their associated records in the secondary tables (i.e., `Services` and `Address`).
-- `Entity(dictionaryName)` designates a 0-1 relationship between the table where it is used (i.e. Customer) and the records of a secondary table whose structure is described by the `dictionaryName` dictionary.
-In the case of a 0-N relationship, each statistical unit in the origin table (i.e. Customer) links to a single record in the secondary table (i.e. customerAddress).
+- `Entity(Address)` designates a 0-1 relationship (e.g., each customer has **one** address **or none**).
-- `Table(dictionaryName)` designates a 0-N relationship between the statistical units of the table where it is used (i.e. Customer) and the records of a secondary table whose structure is described by the `dictionaryName` dictionary.
-In the case of a 0-N relationship, each statistical unit in the origin table (i.e. Customer) refers a table of records in the secondary table (i.e. customerServices).
+- `Table(Services)` designates a 0-N relationship (e.g., each customer can have multiple services).
+Each statistical unit in the main table `Customer` refers to a table of records in the secondary table `Services`.

 ### Snowflake Relational Schema

-This second example presents a snowflake relational schema, which unlike star schemas, has several levels of secondary tables.
-This example is very similar to the previous one, with the additional type `Usages` describing each customer's use of a particular service:
+This example extends the previous star schema by introducing a snowflake relational schema, where secondary tables are expanded with additional hierarchical levels.
+In this case, the schema includes a new `Usages` table, which describes how customers use specific `Services`.

 ```
     Customer
     |